-Repair Category 2 Notes It is understood that re-slating works have been carried out in the past.
+Repair Category 2 Notes The roof slates are old/original, showing signs of typical ageing and future costs should be considered.
+Regular maintenance should be attended to.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-Chipped slates noted.
-The roof of the utility room is of flat design and clad with a material which is known to have a limited lifespan.
-Careful maintenance will be required as this type of roof covering can fail without warning.
-Periodic renewal of the roofing material is likely to be necessary.
-A roofing contractor can advise further.
+The felt roof covering at the rear appears to be of some age.
+Roof coverings of this type have a limited life expectancy and can fail without warning.